 Foreign Real Estate Buyers Will First Affect The Coasts

-The recovery of foreign demand for U.S. real estate will be a big deal in 2022 and beyond.
+The recovery of foreign demand for U.S. real estate will be a big deal.
 I expect dollar volume figures to rebound over the coming years.
 The shelter we’ve received from foreign investors thanks to the pandemic is waning.
 Cash-rich foreigners will be coming back.

 If it ever gets as easy to buy United States real estate as it is to buy Canadian real estate, I expect U.S. home prices to rise by an additional 35%+ for this reason alone.